How to find and use RAF Operation Record Books

-If you don’t wish to subscribe, these records are currently free online while access to TNA is limited.
-However, on TNA’s website they are only searchable by squadron and date.
+These records are currently free to access on TNA's website.
+However, they are only searchable by squadron and date.
 To download an ORB, you’ll need to create an account and sign in.
 Be aware that there are restrictions on the number of files downloadable over a period.

 Background to ORBs